open-feature/codegen/README.md

 ## Overview

-The OpenFeature CLI is a command-line tool designed to improve the developer experience of feature flags.
+The OpenFeature CLI is a command-line tool designed to improve the developer experience when working with feature flags.
 The initial initial version of the CLI focuses on code generation.

 ## Installation